20lives/dmote/doc/options-wrist-rest-mounts.md

 ### Section `plinth-side`

-A block on the side of the wrist rest is optional.
+A block on the side of the wrist rest.

 #### Section `position`